wp-plugins/pta-volunteer-sign-up-sheets/trunk/readme.txt

 Tags: Volunteer,Sign Up, Events
 Requires at least: 3.3
 Tested up to: 3.8.1
-Stable tag: 1.2.2
+Stable tag: 1.3

 Easily create and manage sign-up sheets for volunteer activities, while protecting the privacy of the volunteers' personal information.

 == Description ==

 This plugin allows you to easily create and manage volunteer sign up sheets for your school or organization.
-You can define three different types of events:  Single, Recurring, or Multi-Day events.
+You can define four different types of events:  Single, Recurring, Multi-Day, or Ongoing events.
 Single events are for events that take place on just a single date.
 Recurring events are events that happen more than once (such as a weekly function), but have the same needs for each date.
 Multi-Day events are events that are spread across more than one day, but have different needs for each day.
+Ongoing events do not have any dates associated with them, but are for committees or helpers that are needed on an ongoing basis.

 For each of these types of events, you can create as many tasks or items as needed.
 For each of these tasks/items, you can specify how many items or people are needed, a start and end time, the date (for multi-day events), and whether or not item details are needed (for example, if you want the volunteer to enter the type of dish they are bringing for a luncheon).
 The order of tasks/items can easily be sorted by drag and drop.